sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 1. The CI pipeline will create an annotation that contains links to reports that describe the vulnerabilities
 2. The Trivy scanning step will [soft fail](https://buildkite.com/docs/pipelines/command-step#soft-fail-attributes).
 Note that soft failures **do not fail builds or block deployments**.
 They simply highlight the failing step for further analysis.

-__Note__: Our vulnerability management process (including this workflow) is under active development and in its early stages.
+> NOTE: Our vulnerability management process (including this workflow) is under active development and in its early stages.
 All of the above is subject to change.
 See [https://github.com/sourcegraph/sourcegraph/pull/25756](https://github.com/sourcegraph/sourcegraph/pull/25756) for more context.

 ## GitHub Actions

 ### Third-Party Licenses